 The Oak House hall, which would have been the entrance, and dining room for Oak House.

 There may be no priest holes here at Oak House but the story of the Turton family and Oak House is still absolutely fascinating.
-So why not come and visit – we’re open Tuesdays, Wednesdays, Thursdays and Sundays 2pm-5pm until the end of September then we move to our winter opening hours.
+So why not come and visit when we are open and discover more.
+There are also lots of events and activities for all ages to enjoy too throughout the year.

 You can find out more about visiting at http://www.sandwell.gov.uk/museums and follow the link to Oak House or find out what’s on at http://www.sandwell.gov.uk/joininmuseums.
 Or call us Tuesday- Friday on 0121 553 0759